 Autism Society of Oregon Empowers individuals with autism, their families and their service providers to improve quality of their lives through support and information.

 Boys and Girls Club of America Contact a Club near you to check out the program offerings and activities they can participate in every day.

 Camp To Belong (CTB) An international non-profit 501(c)(3) organization, CTB has been actively reuniting brothers and sisters placed in separate foster, adoptive or kinship homes through Summer Camp Programs and year round events since 1995.
 The primary goal is to provide a sense of belonging to youth as individuals, and as siblings, giving them opportunities to share childhood memories together and among other youth in the same situations.

 Here you will find free and easy to use tools to help young people prepare for adulthood.
 The life skills assessments provide instant feedback.
 Customized learning plans provide a clear outline of next steps, and the accompanying teaching resources are available for free or at a minimal cost.

-If you are not able to visit us in person, you can still take advantage of the information on our Web site about planning and paying for college, or by calling one of our toll-free numbers and speaking directly with one of our Seattle staff members or Portland staff members.
+If you are not able to visit us in person, you can still take advantage of the information on our Web site about planning and paying for college, or by calling one of our toll-free numbers and speaking directly with one of our Portland staff members.